-Before you can use the PID Tuner, you must:
+Before you can use PID Tuner, you must:

 Create a Simulink® model containing a PID Controller or PID Controller (2DOF) block.
 Your model can have one or more PID blocks, but you can only tune one PID block at a time.

-If you are tuning a multi-loop control system with coupling between the loops, consider using other Simulink Control Design™ tools instead of the PID Tuner.
-See Design and Analysis of Control Systems and Cascaded Multi-Loop/Multi-Compensator Feedback Design for more information.
+If you are tuning a multi-loop control system with coupling between the loops, consider using other Simulink Control Design™ tools instead of PID Tuner.
+See Control System Designer and Cascaded Multi-Loop/Multi-Compensator Feedback Design for more information.

 Your plant (all blocks in the control loop other than the controller) can be linear or nonlinear.
 The plant can also be of any order, and have any time delays.